hci-sys/LearningInNature/uxdesignoverview.md

 [More on usability testing here](https://hci-sys.github.io/LearningInNature/usabilitytestingreview/)

+Here are some important revisions based on the issues we have encountered.

 ## Important Revisions

 1. A critical issue that was detected during our cognitive walkthrough was the lack of a warning message when quitting navigation.
 This revision was important because it saves a lot of time and confusion on the part of the user if they accidentally click on the exit button in the corner.
 If this were to happen during a hike, the user could get lost or frustrated which are both feelings and experiences that hikAR is supposed to address and prevent.
 While the user could search for the route again and restart routing, the addition of a warning message when the user clicks on the exit button can help prevent that from happening in the first place at minimal cost to the average user.